FailAcademy/learning/adp-london/_lessons/week-02/03-graphql-apis.md

 Create a `api/jsonServer.js`, refactor your data-fetching logic in there now as exported functions.
 Do all of your resolvers need their own helper functions?

 Import your new data fetching functions into `resolvers.js`, replace your existing `fetch` requests, and test your app to make sure everything still works.

 ---

-## Exercise 7

-Now that we've created one data loader together, create three more for batching requests for items that a user has borrowed, individual items, and individual users.

-Use your data loaders in your resolvers, and test your app to make sure everything still works.

----